-In accordance with its financial reporting requirements, NAMA implemented IFRS 9 with effect from 1 January 2018.
-This resulted in a change in accounting for the majority of debtor loans from amortised cost to a fair value measurement approach.
-Under IFRS 9, fair value movements on debtor loans has become the primary item in the Income Statement while surplus income and impairment no longer apply.
-As part of the initial application of IFRS 9, NAMA has recognised a transition adjustment amounting to a positive increase in retained earnings of €169m before tax on 1 January 2018.
+In accordance with its financial reporting requirements, NAMA implemented IFRS 16 Leases with effect from 1 January 2019.
+This resulted in a change in accounting for leases.
+As part of the initial application of IFRS 16, NAMA has recognised a transition adjustment amounting to a decrease in retained earnings of €1.7m net of tax on 1 January 2019 and has recognised right of use assets and lease liabilities in the Statement of Financial Position.
+Strategic_Development